doug-martin/nestjs-query/documentation/docs/concepts/assemblers.md

 * Additional computed fields and you do not want to include the business logic in your DTO definition.
 * Different field names because of poorly named columns in the database or to make a DB change passive to the end user.

+## Why?

+Separation of concerns.

+### Resolvers
+Your resolvers only concern is dealing with graphql and translating the request (a DTO) into something the service cares about.

+The resolver should not care about how it is persisted.
+The underlying Entity **could** have additional fields that you do not want to expose in your API, or it may be persisted into multiple stores.

+By separating the resolver from the persistence layer you can evolve your API separate from your database model.

+### Services

+The services concern are operating on a DTO, preventing the leaking of persistence details to the API.

+ In `nestjs-query` services can be composed.
+In the case of assemblers information is translated using the assembler and delegated to an underlying service.

+ This alleviates any awkwardness around passing in a DTO and receiving a different object type back.
+Instead, your service can use an assembler to alleviate these concerns.

+### Assemblers

+The assembler provides a single, testable, place to provide a translation between the DTO and entity, and vice versa.

+### Why not use the assembler in the resolver?

+The resolvers concern is translating graphql requests into the specified DTO.

+The services concern is accepting and returning a DTO based contract. when using an assembler to translate between the DTO and underlying entities.

+If you follow this pattern you **could** use the same service with other transports (rest, microservices, etc) as long as the request can be translated into a DTO.

 ## ClassTransformerAssembler

 In most cases the [class-transformer](https://github.com/typestack/class-transformer) package will properly map back and forth.
 Because of this there is a `ClassTransformerAssembler` that leverages the `plainToClass` method.